 Enable your transition to a management role

-This program is an essential must for new or developing managers who wish to acquire successful practices in managing people and handling on-the-job challenges.
-You will gain a comprehensive understanding of what makes an effective manager, from developing positive relationships, exercising team leadership and motivating people to setting performance expectations and coaching staff to empower growth.
+This program is essential for new and developing managers who wish to acquire best practices for success in managing people and handling on-the-job challenges.
+You will gain a comprehensive understanding of what makes an eﬀective manager, from developing positive relationships or exercising team leadership and motivating people to setting performance expectations and coaching staﬀ to empower growth.

 This flagship course boasts thousands of graduates and is a compulsory training step for recently appointed managers in many organizations.

 - Develop a broad understanding of managerial concepts, techniques, and decision-making skills

 - Practice implementing the key functions of a manager through hands-on exercises

 - Increase your ability to motivate and engage others

 - Examine proven tools to set and manage performance expectations

 - Learn to build and maintain eﬀective collaboration and teamwork